Skip to Main Content

 What's the best season for wildlife filming in Thailand?

-Andaman Sea diving is best November to April (dry season); whale shark sightings peak February to May; Asian elephants in Khao Yai are filmable year-round but best in the dry season; and hornbill nesting in Khao Sok runs January to May.
+Andaman Sea diving is best November to April (dry season).
+Whale shark sightings peak February to May.
+Asian elephants in Khao Yai are filmable year-round but best in the dry season.
+And hornbill nesting in Khao Sok runs January to May.
 Avoid the southwest monsoon (May to October) for Andaman work.

 Planning Wildlife Filming?